yext/answers-search-ui/README.md

 ## Sort Options Component

 The sort options component displays a list of radio buttons that allows users to sort the results of a vertical search.
-The sort options component will hide itself when itself when displaying no results.
+When a query returns no results, the component will not be rendered on the page.
 Currently, there may be only one sort options component per page.

 ```html